Orliluq/Orliluq/README.md

 ## 🧙‍♀️ Other  Common  Github  Profile  Sections:

-- 🔭 I am working on DLCA 💼
+- 🔭 I am working on Alura LATAM 💼
 - 🌱 I'm studying Systems Engineering at UNA ✍
 - 👯 I want to collaborate with everyone 👍
 - 🤔 I am looking to connect with the tech community ✌